david-luison-starkey/bash-annotations/README.md

 The annotation form of the function can then be used to annotate other functions or variables (depending on the annotation's target type).

+`bash-annotations` was developed with `Bash` version `5.0.17`.
+No effort has been made to ensure the project is compatible with older versions of `Bash` (although more recent features, such as associative arrays, are not used by the project).

 ---
 ## Usage